tenzir/tenzir/web/blog/richer-typing-in-sigma/index.md

-3. **Field mappings**: while Sigma rules execute already syntactically, VAST currently doesn't touch the field names in the rules and interprets them as [field extractors][field-extractors].
+3. **Field mappings**: while Sigma rules execute already syntactically, VAST currently doesn't touch the field names in the rules and interprets them as field extractors.
 In other words, VAST doesn't support the Sigma taxonomy yet.
-Until we provide the mappings, you can already write generic Sigma rules using [concepts][concepts].
+Until we provide the mappings, you can already write generic Sigma rules using concepts.

 [arrow-containment-tests]: https://arrow.apache.org/docs/cpp/compute.html#containment-tests
-[field-extractors]: /VAST%20v3.0/understand/language/expressions#field-extractor
-[concepts]: /VAST%20v3.0/understand/data-model/taxonomies#concepts

 Please don't hesitate to swing by our [community chat](/discord) and talk with us if you are passionate about Sigma and other topics around open